RiiConnect24/mo2mp4/README.md

 The Wii Mobiclip SDK can view Mobiclip files using MoSimulator, however there isn't a way to get great recordings that way.
 No one wants to record that with OBS.

+[https://github.com/RiiConnect24/mobiclip-conversion-tool/releases/latest mobiclip-conversion-tool] can do the opposite of this tool, and convert .mp4 to .mo.

 ## Process

 This is how the conversion from .mo to .mp4 happens: